Vanesa Campos: Reactions

 The day after the murder, indifference was the general reaction.
 Newspapers misgendered the victim by quoting a police report about the murder of a (male) “transvestite-prostitute,” which constituted a “second killing of Vanesa.”
 A police source declared in the Parisien that the victim was “wrong” in facing the aggressors of her client.

 In a communiqué, the union for sex labour (STRASS) and the organisation Acceptess-T declared that:

 We have in our hearts the strange impression that our dead never spark any emotions.
 For us, there is never a national mourning.
 There is never some kind of official commemoration. […] The assassinations of trans women who are sex workers are everything but rare. […] Our deaths are all and always normalised.
 A hooker who dies is very much like a character in a video game, there is nothing bad or serious in killing her.
 It is like a sexist joke: we laugh and then move on to something else.

 The spokesperson for STRASS, Thierry Schaffauser, claimed that “if a gay man had been attacked in the Marais, there would have been a reaction.”

 An intimate ceremony was held a week after the murder, on Thursday, August 23.
 It took place on the very scene of the attack.
-The gathering was followed the next day by an homage from non-profit organisations which got the attention of the press: on August 24, a few hundreds of people, mostly close relations of the victim (about 300 people according to the newspaper Le Monde), participated to a solemn march in her honour that went from the Porte Dauphine in Paris all the way to the actual place of the murder.
+The gathering was followed the next day by an homage from non-profit organisations which got the attention of the press: on August 24, a few hundred people, mostly close relations of the victim (about 300 people according to the newspaper Le Monde), participated to a solemn march in her honour that went from the Porte Dauphine in Paris all the way to the actual place of the murder.
 Another aim of the event was to demand justice for the victims of attacks and to denounce the deafening silence of the media.